top of page

 Rather than a grow light, I use a less expensive daylight spectrum under-cabinet light that I can return to my craft space once I'm done starting seeds.
 I can zip-tie the light to the underside of each shelf (to shine light onto the seed tray below) or to the back of the shelving unit to provide light from the back side (if the shelf is near a window).
 This helps to prevent "leggy" seedlings.
 It helps to turn the seed trays around daily as well.

 I use a cheap spray bottle to water the seedlings from above, and a spouted watering can to water the drip trays from below.
 The one splurge I use is these seedling trays that are meant to be reused for years.
-The one thing I don't like about these is that they don't have a humidity dome.
-I'm probably going to try out this version this year as well.
+The only thing I don't like about these is that they don't have a humidity dome.
+I'm trying out this version this year as well.
 They do have a humidity dome, and I think it will be handy to plant in strips of 4 cells instead of 6 or 36.

 Comments